 And the time and money investment pays off.
 After we go out on a date, a lot of the day-to-day irritations seem not so bad for a while.

-Especially because with my husband being a police officer, he’s not about to let me hire just any 12-year-old off the street.
+But with my husband’s job history, date night can get complicated.
+Sure, we may not have as many time-coordination difficulties as before, but we still have to find the money to pay a sitter – plus, he’s not about to let me hire just any 12-year-old off the street.
 He has to size up the babysitters first to make sure they’re not secretly druggies or otherwise questionable.

 If you have kids, you’ll have to get them down for the night beforehand.
 And note that I’m totally not above bribery – if what it takes to get some time alone with your spouse is some tablet time or video games or candy, you won’t get the side-eye from me.
 Do what you gotta do, man, because your marriage is worth it.